 Nick Revel is the founding violist of PUBLIQuartet, who's 2019 album Freedom and Faith was nominated for a GRAMMY™ Award for Best Chamber Music Performance.
 Nick's award-winning 2017 commission In DayDream was premiered in Carnegie Hall in 2017 and is on his self-recorded and produced debut album Letters to My Future Self (Centaur Records).

-As founding violist in PUBLIQuartet, a string quartet known for inventing new genres of instrumental music and modern improvisation, I have years of experience creating new sounds, written sounds, and collaborating in collective music making.
-Our album Freedom and Faith was nominated for a GRAMMY™ award this past January for our original compositions, arrangements, and improvisations on original music.
-I am an award winning composer and have recorded and produced my own album, Letters to My Future Self, of all original compositions and improvisations using my own recording gear.
+As founding violist in PUBLIQuartet, a string quartet known for inventing new genres of instrumental music and modern improvisation, a composer, and an improviser, I have years of experience creating new sounds, written sounds, and collaborating in collective music making.
 The services I offer include but are not limited to *Playing and recording written, semi-improvised, or fully improvised parts for violin or viola within the context of any genre remotely from my home. *Composing or arranging fully written or semi-improvised layers (string sections of violin or viola) for any genre of music. *Editing multiple takes of recorded music into a single, final version. *Mixing previously-recorded string tracks individually or for insertion into a track of any genre of music.
+I use AudioMover's "ListenTo" plugin, which streams high fidelity audio in real-time directly from my DAW's Stereo Out to a URL, so you can sit in on my session and give me notes as we go!
 Contact me so we can discuss your project and I can see if I can meet your needs!

 Interview with Nick Revel